highright1234/highright1234/README.md

 but my github is only have a Java.....
 LOL

 and I making minecraft server now.
-Maybe a minigame server?
+Maybe a minigame server.
 I think all in one server.
-I think my server will have 5 minigames?
+I think my server will have 5 minigames.
 Um... u know my coding skill is suck but,
 I making plugins, and please let me know bad codes.
 Im making plugins at Netherald now.